Illinois Administrators' Academy Information

 The year you take your initial training/s covers your requirement to evaluate for that 5 year renewal cycle.
 When you renew and enter your next 5 year cycle, your refresher requirements kick in.

-Teacher Evaluator Refresher
+Teacher Evaluator

 Professional Practice Student Growth